AlexLav98/JDA-Wiki/docs/usage/gatewayintents.md

 	**Those privileged intents are currently available for all Bots without requirement of whitelisting.
 This may change in the future (Date: 01.
 Apr 2020)**

-Discord has two Gateway Intents which are "privileged", meaning they require Discord to whitelist you, to access them.
+Discord has two Gateway Intents which are "privileged", meaning they require Discord to whitelist you to access them.
-Those intents are [GUILD_MEMBERS] (Receive information about members) and [GUILD_PRESENCES] (Receive information about precense updates).
+Those intents are [GUILD_MEMBERS] (Receive information about members) and [GUILD_PRESENCES] (Receive information about presence updates).

 Your bot **will break** when you try to access those without being whitelisted.